PingOne Advanced Identity Cloud

 idcloud identity schema

-For more information on the Identity Cloud identity schema, refer to Summary of the identity schema.
+Learn more about the Advanced Identity Cloud identity schema in Summary of the identity schema.

 You can customize the default identity schema to your business needs in the following ways: